SoftwareTestingTrends/ai-tester-kit/docs/learning-resources/multi-agent-ai-systems/crew-ai/crew-ai.md

 Today, we'll build a Career councelling team using crewAI.
 This app helps recent graduates navigate the job search process by analyzing their skills, identifying suitable career paths, and providing personalized job recommendations.
 By default, CrewAI uses the OpenAI API when querying the model.
 You can also use a local model through Ollama or LM Studio.

-Before we start writing any code, let's first understand some basic concepts.
+Before we start writing any code, let's first understand some basic concepts...

 ## What are AI Agents?
 AI agents, also known as intelligent agents, are software programs that operate autonomously and are programmed to:

 - Perform tasks
   AI agents can handle various tasks, like searching for information, analyzing data, or managing schedules.
 - Make decisions
   They can make decisions based on the information they have and the goals they are given.
 - Communicate with other agents
-  AI agents can talk to each other, sharing information and working together to complete tasks.
+  AI agents can talk to each other, share information and work together to complete tasks.

 To help them do their job, AI agents are equipped with some tools they can use whenever needed to get the best results.